Neutrality Act of 1794: Legislative history

 On March 13, 1794, the Vice President, John Adams, broke a tie in the Senate in favor of the bill that would become the Neutrality Act of 1794.
 The House of Representatives voted to consider the bill immediately on May 31, 1794.
 On June 2, 1794, the Committee of the Whole made a motion to remove section six of the bill.
-This section prohibited the sale within the United States of captured by foreign warships or privateers.
+This section prohibited the sale within the United States of prizes captured by foreign warships or privateers.

 Recent applications

-In 1981, nine men involved in Operation Red Dog were sentenced to three years in prison pursuant to the successor statute of the Neutrality Act of 1794; they had planned to overthrow the government of Dominica.
+In 1981, nine men involved in Operation Red Dog were each sentenced to three years in prison pursuant to the successor statute of the Neutrality Act of 1794; they had planned to overthrow the government of Dominica.

 In the 2007 Laotian coup d'état conspiracy allegation, the United States government alleged after a sting operation that a group of conspirators planned to violate the successor statute of the Neutrality Act of 1794 by overthrowing the government of Communist Laos.
 The United States Government has since dropped all charges against these defendants.

 In May 2016 four United States residents were convicted of violating the successor statute of the Neutrality Act of 1794 for their role in the 2014 Gambian coup d'état attempt.